Minor Ailment Assessments

 A minor ailment is a less serious medical condition that does not require lab or blood tests.
 Examples include cold sores, mild eczema, oral thrush, heartburn, hay fever, skin rash, fungal skin infections and yeast infections.

-Once the regulations are passed and pharmacists complete an orientation session, pharmacists will be able to prescribe a prescription level medication when necessary rather than recommending a milder over- the-counter treatment for certain less serious conditions.
+Pharmacists can assess and prescribe a prescription level medication when necessary rather than recommending a milder over- the-counter treatment for certain less serious conditions.

 The list includes 32 minor ailments.
 The list is almost identical to the one already being applied in Nova Scotia.
 That list was developed in consultation with doctors in that province.